11 More Machine Learning

 11.4 Working with Specialized Data Types

-While our focus in this book is on tabular data due to its ubiquity, there are many other types of data that can be used for machine learning and modeling in general, some of which can still potentially be used in that manner, but which often start as a different format or must be considered in a special way.
+While our focus in this book is on tabular data due to its ubiquity, there are many other types of data that is used for machine learning and modeling in general.
+This data often starts in a special format or must be considered uniquely.
 You’ll often hear this labeled as ‘unstructured’, but that’s probably not the best conceptual way to think about it, as the data is still structured in some way, sometimes in a strict format (e.g. images).
 Here we’ll briefly discuss some of the other types of data you’ll potentially come across.

 11.4.1 Spatial